grahamcarman/docs/astro/kubernetespodoperator.md

 :::info

-This setup is available only on Astro Hybrid.
+This setup is available only on Astro Hosted dedicated clusters and Astro Hybrid.
+It is not available on Astro Hosted standard clusters.

 :::